 │

-├── Parent class match found? → Use that handler
+├── Ancestor match found? → Use the most specific ancestor handler

 │